aws-powertools/powertools-lambda-java/docs/core/logging.md

             }
         ```

+???+ warning "Warning"
+    If the key name of your structured argument matches any of the [standard structured keys](#standard-structured-keys) or any of the [additional structured keys](#additional-structured-keys) the whole argument will be ignored.
+This is to protect you from accidentally overwriting reserved keys such as the log level or Lambda context information.

 **Using MDC**

 Mapped Diagnostic Context (MDC) is essentially a Key-Value store.
 It is supported by the [SLF4J API](https://www.slf4j.org/manual.html#mdc){target="_blank"},